wollewald/INA219_WE/README.md

 I attached a list of public functions and a fritzing scheme for the example sketches.

-You find further details very soon here (only in German, sorry): https://wolles-elektronikkiste.de/ina219
+You find further details here (only in German, sorry): https://wolles-elektronikkiste.de/ina219